 You cannot easily discuss an issue with a coworker in the context of an email.
 You need to either forward emails, which will generate more emails, or use the built-in chat, but you will need to describe the problem since your teammates won't have the whole picture.

-Also, if an email has been assigned to someone, other people won't see if others are already working on it, not until the reply is sent.
-This may lead to double responses, wasted time for your team, and customers getting a negative impression of your organization.
+If an email has been assigned to someone, other people won't see if others are already working on it, not until the reply is sent.
+This may lead to double responses, wasted time for your team, slower response time, and customers getting a negative impression of your organization.

 There's no simple way for a manager to monitor emails from their team.
 Filtering is also a bit rudimentary, so important things might get easily overlooked.

-Also, you need to switch between Gmail and the Google Groups UI to be on top of things.
-This also means that emails sent to the group address can't be read on mobile devices, because they cannot be accessed through Gmail or any other app.
+You also need to switch between Gmail and the Google Groups UI to be on top of things.
+This also means that emails sent to the group address can't be read on mobile devices, because they cannot be accessed through a Gmail account or any other app.

-It's not possible to create automation rules that help your team triage emails faster.
+Creating automation rules that help your team triage emails faster is impossible.
 Everything needs to be done manually, which can lead to mistakes.

 You can't centralize your team's communications.
-As we all know, customers nowadays contact organizations through various channels, like Twitter, Messenger, SMS, etc.
+As we all know, customers nowadays contact organizations through various channels, like, Messenger, Instagram, SMS, etc.

 Missive is a real collaborative inbox.
-It features team inboxes and chat that empowers teams to collaborate not only around email but other channels of communication like SMS, WhatsApp, Twitter, Messenger, and live chat.
+It features team inboxes and chats that empower teams to collaborate not only around email but other channels of communication like SMS, WhatsApp, Messenger, Instagram, and live chat.

-In Missive, we have a concept called Team Inbox.
-It is a shared inbox made for collaboration and assignment between team members.
+Missive’s Team Inbox is a shared inbox made for collaboration and assignment between team members.
 It is useful for teams who want a "triage" step that will clean up messages for all coworkers at once.
 It offers two roles:

-- Members receive notifications for new messages.
+- Active members receive notifications for new messages.
 They see conversations listed in the Team Inboxes mailbox in addition to the team inbox.

 - Observers do not receive notifications and see conversations listed in the team inbox only.
 This is perfect for managers who want to monitor the work being done but don't want to be flooded with notifications.